 |Ask||0.00 x 800|

 |52 Week Range||58.26 - 78.82|

 |1y Target Est||81.27|

-The Toronto-based company said it had profit of 29 cents per share.
+The Toronto-based company said it had a loss of 17 cents per share.
+Earnings, adjusted for asset impairment costs, came to 24 cents per share.
 The results did not meet Wall Street expectations.
 The average ...

 Franco-Nevada (FNV) might not be set for an earnings beat in the fourth quarter despite solid performance of its Oil & Gas assets.

 Barrick and Newmont are pairing up in the U.S. to cut costs, but they still can't keep up with the low costs of some precious-metals companies.

 Acquisitions drove American Vanguard's (AVD) revenues in 2018.
 The company expects its global revenues to exceed $500 million in 2019.

 Franco-Nevada (FNV) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.

 Stronger oil prices and increased production from the recently-added U.S. assets will likely drive Franco-Nevada's (FNV) top-line growth for 2018.